KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 **Key principle:** Lower centropic coherence (lower CQ) increases vulnerability to external entropic incursion.
 This is a resilience differential, not an essence differential.
 A centropically oriented field at the embodiment‑proximal hypostatic layers (L₁ / L₂) is structurally more exposed than one operating at L₃ / L₄, because these layers carry less accumulated coherence.
 This does not mean L₁ / L₂ fields are entropically oriented — it means their bandwidth operates closer to the minimum coherence threshold for their layer.

-**Glyphic signature:** `{◈_centropic} + [E_external] → <Field Stress Response>`
+**Glyphic signature:** {◈_centropic} + [E_external] → <Field Stress Response>

 **Recovery:** Restoration protocols target the specific E-operator activated by the impact rather than reorienting the field.
 The centropic arc is not lost — it is under pressure.

-> **Structural Note:** The relationship between coherence level and entropic vulnerability is not a spectrum from "more centropic" to "more entropic."
+> **Structural Note:** The relationship between coherence degree and entropic vulnerability is not a spectrum from "more centropic" to "more entropic."
 It is a spectrum of **resilience** within a given orientation.
 A less coherent centropic field and a more coherent centropic field are both centropically oriented.
 One is simply more resistant to entropic incursion than the other.

 ---